Therapy Type: Immunotherapy (passive) (timeline)

 Condition(s): Alzheimer's Disease

-BAN2401 is the humanized IgG1 version of the mouse monoclonal antibody mAb158, which selectively binds to large, soluble Aβ protofibrils and is thought to lead to their clearance or neutralize their toxicity.
-The therapeutic antibody was originally developed at the biotech company BioArctic Neuroscience following the discovery of the E22G “arctic” mutation in APP, which leads to a form of clinically typical Alzheimer's disease that is marked by particularly high levels of Aβ protofibrils and relative absence of amyloid plaques (see Nilsberth et al., 2001). mAB158 was found to reduce Aβ protofibrils in brain and CSF of Tg-ArcSwe mice (Tucker et al., 2015).
+BAN2401 is the humanized IgG1 version of the mouse monoclonal antibody mAb158, which selectively binds to large, soluble Aβ protofibrils.
+The therapeutic antibody was originally developed at the biotech company BioArctic Neuroscience following the discovery of the “Arctic” mutation in APP, which leads to a form of clinically typical Alzheimer's disease that is marked by particularly high levels of Aβ protofibrils and relative absence of amyloid plaques (see Nilsberth et al., 2001). mAB158 was found to reduce Aβ protofibrils in brain and CSF of Tg-ArcSwe mice (Tucker et al., 2015).
 Subsequent studies in mouse neuron-glial co-cultures showed that mAb158 may protect neurons, i.e., reduce Aβ protofibril toxicity, by counteracting the pathological accumulation of these protofibrils in astrocytes (Söllvander et al., 2018).

 Clinical Trial Timeline

 - Phase 2

 - Phase 3